 Do you experience high levels of anxiety when visiting the dentist?
 You may be a candidate for Sedation Dentistry.
 Drs.
-Thomas A. Forti DDS, Annette Alford DMD or Michele Friedl DDS can administer (oral conscious) sedation.
+Annette Alford DMD or Michele Friedl DDS can administer (oral conscious) sedation.

 Advantages to patients include: